faizilham/msc-thesis/main/ch6_collection_extension.typ

 We choose to keep this behavior since we do not have a proper alias tracking.
 For example, the identity function is annotated as $(ann(omega) x) -> ann(omega) x andef {1 |-> UT}$, implying that the function utilizes the input and creates a new value with the same previous utilization, even if it is not actually the case.

 The most important change to the constraint functions is to the call nodes constraints.
-First, we update the Instantiate function to requires the utilization values of each arguments, and also returns back the unification environment $Gamma$.
-Next, we update all utilization variable $omega$ occuring in $yp$ and $Gamma$ to its replacement value, so that later we can infer the required utilization value assigned to $omega$.
+First, we update the Instantiate function to requires the utilization statuses of each arguments, and also returns back the unification environment $Gamma$.
+Next, we update all utilization variable $omega$ occuring in $yp$ and $Gamma$ to its replacement value, so that later we can infer the required utilization statuses assigned to $omega$.
 $
   &evalexit(mono("p:" lbl(e) = lbl(f) (lbl(a_1),..,lbl(a_n)))) &&= (("MarkFV" compose "MarkArgs" compose "MarkCall")(sp), ypo), "where:"\
   &wide "MarkCall(s)" &&= sp[e |-> u_ret | f in "Cons"]\